vovoka-path/RenameFiles/README.md

 # RenameFiles
 *Simple Window Form application.*

-Rename all files containing the string " copy" in a user-specified folder.
+Finds all files containing the substring "copy" in the name in the folder specified by the user, and removes this substring in the file names.